luni64/EncSim/readme.md

 ## Library Description
 EncSim can be used to simulate signals from optical or mechanical incremental [encoders](https://en.wikipedia.org/wiki/Rotary_encoder#Incremental_rotary_encoder) (quadrature signals).
 You can adjust the generated **count rate** and the **phase** of the signal.
 For simulating mechanical encoders you can also add adjustable [**contact bouncing**](https://en.wikipedia.org/wiki/Switch#Contact_bounce) (aka chatter) to the signal.
-The library can be used for testing encoder libraries and/or hardware in a manaual or automated test environment.
+The library can be used for testing encoder libraries and/or hardware in a manual or automated test environment.
+EncSym uses [TeensyDelay](https://github.com/luni64/TeensyDelay) for generation of the random bounce peaks.

 ### Key Features
-- Easy to use control interface via a serial terminal available.
+- Easy to use control interface via a serial terminal.
 - Count rate adjustable from 1Hz up to 1.4 MHz (Teensy 3.6 @240MHz, F_BUS 120MHz).
 - Signal phase adjustable from 90° (standard) to 10°.
 - Random bouncing: